LeaveHomeSafe: History

 On 22 February, the number of downloads of LeaveHomeSafe exceeded 2.69 million.
 In addition to topping the download list in Hong Kong.
 However, in the App Store for Apple mobile phones, LeaveHomeSafe is only downloaded by registered users in 45 countries, and only Hong Kong and Macau rank first in downloads.
 Some netizens said that no one around them used LeaveHomeSafe, but the number of downloads increased sharply.
 In addition, there were comments that were not related to LeaveHomeSafe, such as game micro-transaction advertisements.
-Therefore there's doubt that through the service company, the application finds people to download a large number of relevant programs and give them five-star praise, so as to raise the download ranking list of LeaveHomeSafe.
+Therefore, there's doubt that through the service company, the application finds people to download a large number of relevant programs and give them five-star praise, so as to raise the download ranking list of LeaveHomeSafe.
 Compared with Google Play, because the App Store has stricter controls on the "Ranking list", So it is more difficult to brush high downloads.
 The government Facebook page "Tamar Terrace" stated that the program can be used by people who live in Hong Kong or travel on business or travel.
 The government did not commission any person or organization to purchase any online advertisements, but it did not answer the number of repeated downloads of LeaveHomeSafe.

+On 2 August, the government released a new version of LeaveHomeSafe v2.1, which integrated privacy-preserving AI technology developed by a research team from Hong Kong Baptist University.
+The new AI technology enables automatic check-out when the user leaves a venue, resulting in more precise contact tracing.
+The team leader, Prof. Jianliang Xu, explained that it adopts a decentralized design and does not require network connectivity.
+He emphasized that the program's computations do not involve central servers and do not collect users' personal data or location information.
+This is in contrast to systems in Singapore, South Korea, and mainland China that centrally collect user data.

 Starting from 1 November 2021, the government stipulates that citizens entering government buildings or offices must scan the "LeaveHomeSafe" QR code on their mobile phones before entering.
 Writing personal information is no longer allowed as an alternative.
 The policy was extended to cover all premises starting from 9 December.
 The Government published the Technical Specifications, Security Risk Assessment and Audit Report and the Privacy Impact Assessment Report of the app a day later.